 The relation webs corresponding to inference \eqref{eq:nine_four} are given by:

-\anupam{this is the inference 4-9} \begin{itemize} \item The LHS has 25 red edges (and 11 green edges), and the RHS has 12 red edges (and 24 green edges). \item The inference flips 14 red edges to green, and 1 green edge to red (namely the edge $(y,z')$). \item This inference generalises switch, but also \eqref{eq:unknown-inference-8-repeated} (by the substitution $x\mapsto \bot$). \end{itemize}
+\begin{itemize} \item The LHS has 25 red edges (and 11 green edges), and the RHS has 12 red edges (and 24 green edges). \item The inference flips 14 red edges to green, and 1 green edge to red (namely the edge $(y,z')$). \item This inference generalises switch, but also \eqref{eq:unknown-inference-8-repeated} (by the substitution $x\mapsto \bot$). \end{itemize}

 Let us point out that this inference is distinguished in that its RHS has the highest logical depth among all inferences in $M_{\leq 9}$, exhibiting 4 alternations between $\lor $ and $\land$.
 It would be interesting to see if inferences in $M_n$ become arbitrarily deep as $n$ increases.